sge-network/sge/docs/specs/Mint/02_Concepts.md

 The duration and inflation rate of phases can be modified via governance.

-> If all the specified phases are over, the chain enters a special phase called the final_phase, where the phase duration is infinite and the phase inflation is zero.
+> If all the specified phases are over, the chain enters a special phase called the end_phase, where the phase duration is infinite and the phase inflation is zero.
 > Note that the inflation rate does not depend on the number of bonded and unbonded tokens